 Allergy shots, or immunotherapy injections, are an option for anyone who has identifiable aeroallergen sensitivities.
 Shots are the most effective form of therapy since they actually change the immune system so that the person is not as allergic.
 They are especially beneficial for people who don’t want to take medications or those that have inadequate control despite medications.
 Additionally, injections are a great option for people who want a long-term solution.

 Most people who begin to receive allergy shots start seeing improvement within 2 to 3 months.
 Unfortunately, doctors typically do not start patients on allergy shots during their allergic pollen season, as it can contribute to increased risk for allergic reactions to the shots.

 Where can I get help?

 If you think you suffer from allergies, the critical first step is to identify what is causing the problem.
 From there you can find the best treatment to relieve the symptom while trying to prevent the cause of the illness.

-Dr. Morosky treats both adults and children in Enfield, Glastonbury, and Wethersfield.
+Dr. Morosky and Family Nurse Practitioner, Elizabeth Doty, treat both adults and children in Enfield, Glastonbury, and Wethersfield.

 Click here to learn more about our Allergy Department